jeromecoupe/iad_eleventy_introduction/eleventy_introduction_en.md

 };
 ```

-When we now run the `npx eleventy` command in our terminal while being at the root of our project, Eleventy will generate a `./dist` folder and will copy our trusty `index.html` file to it.
+Now when we run the `npx eleventy` command in our terminal from the root of our project, Eleventy will generate a `./dist` folder and will copy our trusty `index.html` file to it.

 ### Tell Eleventy to copy some folders and files

-We can also use this configuration file to tell Eleventy to copy any file or folder from the source directory to the destination directory.
+We also can use this configuration file to tell Eleventy to copy any file or folder from the source directory to the destination directory.
 In order to instruct Eleventy to do so, we are going to use [`addPassthroughCopy`](https://www.11ty.io/docs/copy/).
 Good candidates to copy are static assets like images and font files.

-- create a `./src/assets/img/` directory and drop a few optimised images in there
+- Create a `./src/assets/img/` directory and drop a few optimized images in there.
-- create a `./src/assets/fonts/` directory and drop a few font files in there
+- Create a `./src/assets/fonts/` directory and drop a few font files in there.
-- create a `./src/assets/js/` directory and drop a JavaScript file in there
+- Create a `./src/assets/js/` directory and drop a JavaScript file in there.
-- create a `./src/assets/css/` directory and drop a CSS files in there
+- Create a `./src/assets/css/` directory and drop a CSS file in there.

 Let's modify our `.eleventy.js` file as follows: